 Richie & Big Blue, ready to go home.

 Travel horror stories.
 The white station wagon died in Aberdeen, MD, enroute to Heritage Festival in Philly.
 A friend drove down, picked up Suze and some of the shop while Richie waited for the repairs.
-After Ol' White died again on I-95 near Baltimore during a shopping expedition, we retired that vehicle.
-Suze took the train home, carrying the new merchandise back in 2 thrift shop suitcases.
+Later, Ol' White died again on I-95 near Baltimore during a shopping expedition, Suze took the train home, carrying the new merchandise back in newly-purchased thrift shop suitcases.
+We retired that vehicle.

 A smoky story.
-Some years back, a week before Texas Camp, Big Blue was in a local garage for a routine oil change.
+A week before Texas Camp some years back, Big Blue was in our local garage for a routine oil change.
 The mechanic had our window open; there were a few things inside.
 The garage caught fire overnight and smoke filled the van's interior.
 Big Blue had to be steam-cleaned and was eventually repaired, but look at the melted side mirrors next time you see us.
 Several days and several adamant arguments later, the garage's insurance company sent us off to Texas Camp in a brand new white 15-passenger rental van that we dubbed Great White.